Freakazoidile/TokenForcer/README.md

 TokenForcer is designed to help users quickly iterate through all possible permutations and combinations of potential data used to craft such a token.

 ### How Do I?
-Basic usage will require an text file which has each of the suspected input values used to derive the final token on separate lines, the target token you want to match (e.g the value of the session cookie), and then the encoding and/or hashing combinations used to derive the final format of the token.
+Basic usage will require a text file which has each of the suspected input values used to derive the final token on separate lines, the target token you want to match (e.g the value of the session cookie), and then the encoding and/or hashing combinations used to derive the final format of the token.

 `python3 tokenForcer.py -i input.txt -o md5,b64 -t 81DC9BDB52D04DC20036DBD8313ED055`
 ```